SFML/SFML/examples/cocoa/readme.txt

    OpenGL code too, of course).
  * It also provides tools for converting NSString to and from std::[w]string in an Objective-C Category of NSString.
+ * Moreover, it shows how you can prevent annoying the system alerts produced when the SFML view has focus and the user press a key (see SilentWindow interface in CocoaAppDelegate.[h|mm]).

 Special Considerations
 ----------------------